Inland Empire Black Equity Fund:

-Applicants may apply for funding in one of three tiers:
+Applicants may apply for the following funding tier only:

-Learning Grants, $10,000 (up to 12 months) Funding supports their unique learning needs related to systems change and power building in their priority focus areas.
+Learning Grants, up to $20,000 (up to 12 months) Funding supports their unique learning needs related to systems change and power building their priority focus areas.
 Learning funds also pays for staff participation in at least (2) required grantee learning sessions.
-Learning applicants may be invited to apply for emerging track after one year. (insert language: professional development, research, internal planning, etc — not a program or service)

 - Criteria: An organization may not have experience in systems change/power building work but are interested and committed to learning and growing the organization capacity to support racial equity work and desire to contribute to collective policy agenda setting through BEI Coalition.